sb224sc-HT22-VT27/.github/profile/README.md

 # 📚 University Studies Repository Collection

 Welcome to my university studies organization!
-This space contains repositories from my academic journey, documenting coursework, projects, and learning experiences.
+This space contains repositories from my academic journey, documenting coursework, projects, learning experiences and trying out new things.

 ## 🎓 About